Auricularia heimuer

-Auricularia heimuer, also known as heimuer (黑木耳 (hēimù'ěr)) or black wood ear, is a species of fungus in the order Auriculariales.
+Auricularia heimuer, also known as heimuer (黑木耳 (hēimù'ěr)), black wood ear or cloud ear, is a species of fungus in the order Auriculariales.
 It is commercially cultivated for food in China at a value exceeding $4 billion (USD) per year.
 The species was previously referred to as the European Auricularia auricula-judae, but the latter is not known to occur in East Asia.
 Auricularia heimuer is a popular ingredient in many Chinese dishes, such as hot and sour soup, and it is also used in traditional Chinese medicine.

 Description

 Fruitbodies are gelatinous, ear-shaped, and laterally attached to wood.
 They are up to 12 cm across and 1.5 mm thick.
 The upper surface is finely tomentose, coloured fawn to reddish brown when fresh, and coloured grey-brown when dry.
 The colour of cultivated specimens is often darker.
 The spore-producing underside is smooth to slightly veined, coloured pinkish buff when fresh, and coloured purplish grey when dry.